PreetS123/react-native-giggler/reactnative01/README.md

 # Checking of Platform (ios,android)
   Platform.OS is the property to check the platform of an application.
 We need to know whether our user is using a android or ios application.
+  JSON.stringify(Platform)--> It gives us access to many property Even we can know our Platform version.